photos by Barry Fizgerald & Michael H. Irwin

 Activities: Downtown Old Town Key West at Mile Marker 0, historic monument location on Whitehead in the 500 block.
 One short block from Duval Street, one short block from the Green Parrot Bar.
 We consider this one of the best places to view the Fantasy Fest Parade as this event is staged just around the corner at Fort Zachary Taylor, and this location is the very first to see the floats!
 From here you're down the street from Fausto’s Fine Foods for grocery shopping, Mallory Square Sunset Celebration, Mel Fisher treasure Museum, Ernest Hemingway Museum, Custom House and Lighthouse Museums, Fort Zachary Taylor State Park, and Key West Aquarium are all in the neighborhood.
 You’re also perfectly situated to walk to excellent internationally recognized downtown restaurants, night life, popular clubs, the Historic Seaport, and tropical shops.

 Restrictions: Smoke free property.
-Not well suited for children.
-This 2nd floor property is downtown, not "child-proof" and is designed for adults.
+This 2nd floor property is downtown and it is not "child-proof".
+It is not well suited for children due to the steep staircase.
 We do not accept guests less than 25 years of age unless accompanied by a family group or guardian.
-Smoking permitted outside only.
-Absolutely no pets.
+No pets.
 (Please don't ask!)
 This home is offered as an exclusive vacation rental in the most requested location in Key West.

 Area: This neighborhood of Key West is the "island urban" area.
 When you stay in this little district it's amazing how much there is to see on each street.
 The original city infrastructure was built here to create a diverse array of shopping, offices, entertainment, restaurants, bars, hotels, and churches, and these features are still offered in a modernized mode.
 There is an impressive display of historic commercial buildings and residential Victorian, cottage, and bungalow style residences.
 Beautiful tree-lined streets and never ending people watching make you want to walk everywhere and see everything from here.